 Funder: National Park Service

-Summary: Supports projects that protect, conserve, and interpret shared natural and cultural resources along the U.S.–Mexico border, requiring collaboration with both U.S. National Park units and Mexican protected areas.
+Summary: Supports projects that enhance stewardship, research, conservation, and interpretation of shared natural and cultural resources along the U.S.–Mexico border by partnering with National Park Service units and Mexican protected areas.